EmilionR/Elion-Gym/README.md

 On certain smartphone screens, navigation links may be temporarily displaced vertically by a few pixels if the user turns the phone while the navigation menu is open.
 It has no impact on interactions and I only encountered this bug on one phone (Galaxy S22).
 When trying to replicate it on other phones or in the dev tools inspector, everything was normal.

+During peer review, I was told that the footer may come up from the bottom of the screen on the events page when viewed on a small tablet screen.
+I could not replicate this result during testing.

 ## Credits

 ### Content